cswitenky/mqttmonitorcontrol/README.md

 ![image](screenshot.png)

 The monitor can be controlled even if it is not the active input on the computer.
-This is useful for controllssing a monitor that is connected to a different device, such as a Raspberry Pi or a game console.
+This is useful for controlling a monitor that is connected to a different device, such as a Raspberry Pi or a game console.

 Only supports Linux and single monitor setups.